 Pierluigi Musarò is Associate Professor of Sociology at the Department of Sociology and Business Law and at the School of Political Science, University of Bologna.
 He is also Visiting Fellow at the London School of Economics and Political Science, and at the Institute for Public Knowledge, New York University.
 His primary research interest focuses on the relationship between social justice and humanitarianism in contemporary mediated communication.
 He has recently edited: The Banality of Goodness: Humanitarianism Between the Ethics of Showing and the Ethics of Seeing, Humanity Journal, 6.2, 2015, pp. 317-335; “Africans” vs. “Europeans”: Humanitarian Narratives and the Moral Geography of the World, in Beyond Humanitarian Narratives, Sociologia della Comunicazione, n.
 45, Milano, 2013, pp. 37-59; Living in Emergency: Humanitarian Images and the Inequality of Lives, New Cultural Frontiers, On-Line Sociological Review 2, 2011, pp. 13-43.

-Federico Nicolaci is Political Adviser working for the Holy See, Città del Vaticano.
-He studied Politics and Government in the EU at the LSE and Diplomacy at ISPI (Istituto per gli studi di politica internazionale).
-He is the author of Tempio Vuoto.
-Crisi e Disintegrazione dell’Europa (Mimesis, 2013) and other essays.
+Federico Nicolaci (1985) serves as Political Adviser to the Holy See, Città del Vaticano.
+He studied Philosophy at Università Vita-Salute San Raffaele, Politics and Government in the EU at LSE and Diplomacy at ISPI (Milan).
+He is the author of Patterns of Disintegration.
+The EU and the Emerging European Order (Seattle 2012), Tempio vuoto.
+Crisi e disintegrazione dell’Europa (Milan 2013) and other essays.

 Gregor Noll is professor of international law, Faculty of Law, Lund University, Sweden and is currently the holder of the Ragnar and Torsten Söderberg Foundations’ Professorship in Memory of Samuel Pufendorf.